moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 - [Mount additional volumes (Optional)](/howto/create_instance.html#mount-additional-volumes)

 <strong>Important</strong>: SSH regenerates keys using the key in your Control Panel at each reboot.<br/>
-To avoir this behavior, execute the following command on your server `echo manual > /etc/init/ssh-keys.override`
+To avoid this behavior, execute the following command on your server `echo manual > /etc/init/ssh-keys.override`

 ## Server creation